How SEO agencies structure AI-readable client pages

 How agencies should use this framework

-Tighten the client page first, then run the agency baseline audit when you need VectorGap to confirm the recommendation gap, citation gap, and remediation priority with prompt-level evidence.
+Tighten the client page first, then run a VectorGap AI Readiness audit when you need to confirm the recommendation gap, citation gap, and remediation priority with prompt-level evidence.